dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/visualstudio/troubleshoot-32bit.md

 - With .NET Framework, set your app to target `AnyCPU`.

-  If you target `AnyCPU` and enable `Prefer 32-bit`, your app runs under 64-bit when in Visual Studio design-time, but compile to 32-bit for run-time.
+  If you target `AnyCPU` and enable `Prefer 32-bit`, your app runs under 64-bit when in Visual Studio design-time, but compiles to 32-bit for run-time.

-- Recompile the 32-bit component for 64-bit.
+- Recompile the 32-bit component for `AnyCPU` or 64-bit.

-  If you have access to the source code for the 32-bit component, you could try compiling it for 64-bit and references that.
+  If you have access to the source code for the 32-bit component, try compiling it for `AnyCPU` or 64-bit and references that new version.

 - Find a 64-bit alternative component.